mariusgreuel/avrdude/README.md

 - Many USB devices that ship with WinUSB drivers, such as Atmel programmer, will run out of the box.
 - Works with both WinUSB and libusb: You can use either Windows built-in WinUSB driver to access your USB devices, or keep using the libusb drivers if you have them installed already.
-- No static dependency to libusb0.dll: You cannot run AVRDUDE, unless you previously installed libusb.
-This eliminates the error "The code execution cannot proceed because libusb0.dll was not found.
+- No static dependency to libusb0.dll: You cannot run the original version AVRDUDE, unless you previously installed libusb.
+On systems where libusb is not installed, this build eliminates the error "The code execution cannot proceed because libusb0.dll was not found.
 Reinstalling the program may fix this problem".

 #### Microsoft OS descriptors and firmware examples